 The average daytime temperature is 12 degrees Celsius (55 F).
 This means that you can get by with jeans and just a sweater or lightweight jacket.

 While it does rain occasionally, Iceland in June typically gets the least amount of rain of any other time of the year.

 If you choose to visit Iceland in June, you are going to love the fact that you don’t have to pack your heavy winter attire!
 Since the weather in Iceland in June is temperate (Icelanders might even say warm), you can get by with wearing layers.

-- Hiking boots.
+Hiking boots.
 The main thing you will want to invest some money in are waterproof hiking boots.
-Even though the chance of rain is sllimmer in June than other months of the year, the ground is going to be wet.
+Even though the chance of rain is slimmer in June than other months of the year, the ground is going to be wet.
 Wear shoes that can support the terrain!